XenoLarpane/Black-Halo-Syndicate/README.md

 ### Loyalty builds legacy.

-Organizations survive through people who continue to build together.
+Organizations are built by people who continue to build together.

 ### Create rather than consume.

-BHS encourages members to move from simply using communities, platforms, and technology toward actually **building them.**
+BHS encourages members to move beyond simply using communities, platforms, and technology toward actually **building them.**

 ---

-# 🧭 Long-Term Vision
+# 🧭 Vision

 BHS is intended to grow gradually rather than pretending to be a fully established organization overnight.